 A data transformation creates a new message that is a transformation of another message.
 You can invoke a data transformation from a business process, another data transformation, or a business rule.

-a message, your data transformation swaps out the old message body object (the source) and exchanges it for a new one (the target).
+When you transform a message, your data transformation swaps out the old message body object (the source) and exchanges it for a new one (the target).
 Some of the transformations that occur during this process can include:

 Copying values from properties on the source to properties on the target.

 Performing calculations using the values of properties on the source.

 Copying the results of calculations to properties on the target.

 Assigning literal values to properties on the target.